 1. Check if there’s a complimentary car service

-Some airlines, such as Virgin Atlantic and Qantas offer a complimentary chauffeur driven car to whisk you to and from the airport in style.
+When flying Business Class, some airlines such as Emirates, Qantas and Virgin Atlantic offer a complimentary chauffeur driven car to whisk you to and from the airport in style.
 Forget lugging your bags on public transportation or worrying about airport parking…just await your driver who will pick you up from your home or hotel in a luxury vehicle.

 2. Look at the seat plan

 Every aircraft is different, so it’s always worth checking the seat plans on a site like SeatGuru.com to ensure you get the best seat.
-Most airlines these days have seats in a 1-2-1 configuration so that everyone gets direct aisle access but there are still some operating with a 2-2-2 layout.
-If you’re a solo traveller then the window seats are usually best, while the middle seats are better for passengers who are travelling together.
+With many of the major airlines taking delivery of newer aircraft these days you will find a variety of seating layouts, many offering more privacy and comfort than ever before.
+If you’re a solo traveller then a window seat will usually offer most privacy, while the middle seats are better for passengers who are travelling together.
 Not all Business Class seats are equal, so looking at a seat plan will enable you to figure out which seats have more storage space and which are better located.

 3. Arrive early and make the most of the lounge